 In a crisis that is time-limited-the disaster comes and goes, and recovery begins quickly-these strong emotions will most often taper off after the one to three months.
-But in a long-term crisis where the disaster keeps unfolding, these reactions can last much longer and can come on strongly over and over as the crisis comes closer-there is an infection nearby, a friend is infected, as teachers return to China to start school again, or as there are notices that teachers may have to work differently to deliver a complete school year for students.
+But in a long-term crisis where the disaster keeps unfolding, these reactions can last much longer and can come on strongly over and over as the crisis comes closer-there is an infection nearby, a friend is infected, we go into lockdown, and the future we return to work and school, but find that we have to go about our daily routine in an entirely different way.
 Essentially, the longer the duration of the incident, the more significant the impact.
 As of this writing, the WHO has issued its 44th daily report and with no definitive end in sight.